nikkikobako/MS1-Go-Vegan/README.md

 * [Dr Neal Barnard](https://www.pcrm.org/yourbodyinbalance)

 ## Acknowledgements <a name="acknowledgements"></a>

-I received inspiration for this project from Veganuary which is how I became vegan - [Veganuary](https://uk.veganuary.com/)
+* I received inspiration for this project from Veganuary which is how I became vegan - [Veganuary](https://uk.veganuary.com/)

-For my layout I was inspired for the home page from a google search of images
+* For my layout I was inspired for the home page from a google search of images

-I have used google search to solve a number of issues, this included sites [W3Schools](https://www.w3schools.com/) and [Stack Overflow](https://stackoverflow.com/) along with the slack community and my mentor
+* I have used google search to solve a number of issues, this included sites [W3Schools](https://www.w3schools.com/) and [Stack Overflow](https://stackoverflow.com/)
+* I used the slack community for support and help when I encountered some of my puzzling issues
+* My mentor Akshat Garg helped with industry standard tools and a few suggestions for UX readability

 :house:[ Table of Content](#home)